 clinical features of hepatic encephalopathy

-overall presentation: delirium
+typical presentation: delirium

 - Overall this may present similarly to other forms of delirium.
 However, it tends to cause more of a hypoactive form of delirium (rather than hyperactive delirium).